 AMC's Towing Tank is the largest and only commercially operating facility of its type within Australasia.

-A software controlled wave-maker generates a wide variety of wave forms.
+A software controlled wave-maker can generate a wide variety of wave forms, including regular sinusoidal waves, many of the standard irregular wave spectra and user-defined wave sequences.
 Once a test is completed, wave dampening devices rapidly return the body of water to a calm state, removing the need for long wait times between experiments.

 At a Glance

 |Model towing carriage speed||0 to 5.0 metres/second|

 For further details please contact A/Professor Gregor MacFarlane